Abstract image of a orange circle against a beige background. The text in the circle reads: 'Geographical journeys: microlectures'.

 • Think of a captivating title for your talk.

 • Choose a strong title image.
 Aim for around 10-20 images, dependent on your pace.
-Your closing image may contain contact details, social media handles, and sponsor thanks if appropriate.
+Your final image may contain contact details, social media handles, and sponsor thanks if appropriate.

 • Showing a map of your journey early on may be useful.